vecna/trackmap/README.md

-When you type the command **vagrant up** will download the virtual machine image, perform an upgrade, install the needed packages, copy an SSH public key, run Tor and give to you the address of the Tor hidden service pointing to the SSH port of the virtual machine.
+When you type the command **vagrant up** will download the virtual machine image, perform an upgrade, install the needed packages, copy an SSH public key, run Tor and give you the address of the Tor hidden service pointing to the SSH port of the virtual machine.

-We're gonna to run only the defined script, but almost in the case of new tests available, we can just ask to you to type again **vagrant up**.
+We're only going to run the defined script, but if new tests are available, we might ask you to re-type **vagrant up**.

 ## The operation performed by the script (perform\_analisys.py)